Data-Advantage/vibestack/2-refine/README.md

    - Document any technical debt or follow-up items
    - Prepare for tomorrow's complete application build

+6. **Domain Setup** (30-60 minutes)
+   - Purchase a domain name for your application
+   - Configure DNS settings
+   - Connect your domain to your deployment
+   - Verify domain setup works correctly

 ## Day 2 Completion Checklist

 Before moving on to Day 3, ensure you have: